 Manual cleaning using a scrubber and soap water is essential for these sticky spots.

-7. Ceiling and walls
+7. Ceiling And Walls

 Hygiene is important in our homes.
 But nowhere is it more important than in the kitchen.
 The constant presence of food particles provides an attractive haven for all manner of pests and bugs.
 These range from irritating ants to downright dangerous bacteria and fungi.

 Only through constant vigil and cleaning efforts can we keep these dangerous things at bay.
 And it is well worth the effort and cost, as the dangers involve illness and medical bills in the long term.